February 13, 2026

 Main Benefits:

-The Lowa Renegade has old-school appeal for men and women who want a time-tested hiking and backpacking boot.
-I should know—I've personally owned two pairs.
-The first hiking boot named to Backpacker Magazine's Hall of Fame, the Renegade has long been a top choice for backpackers, off-trail hikers, trail crews, and heavy-set hikers.
-Renegades rock protective leather uppers, stiff soles, sturdy PU midsoles, and lateral support to provide backpackers with the stability and protection they need to carry a heavier pack safely.
-It's probably burlier than most day hikers want (unless they have serious ankle issues and hike serious terrain).
-However, the Renegade is one of the best hiking boots for backpackers and off-trail hikers.
+The LOWA Renegade was the first hiking boot named to Backpacker Magazine's Hall of Fame.
+For the first time in forever, LOWA updated it in 2025 with the new Renegade EVO.
+(See my full review of the updates.)
+The Renegade EVO rocks protective leather uppers, stiff soles, sturdy PU midsoles, and lateral support to provide backpackers with the stability and protection they need to carry a heavier pack safely.
+The treadeoff is it's burlier than most day hikers want (unless they have serious ankle issues and hike serious terrain).
+However, the Renegade EVO is one of the best hiking boots for backpackers and off-trail hikers.

 Best Fit